Codenator81/WeebDo.CMF/README.md

 ## CMF based on ASP.NET 5 MVC 6
-This framework primary target Linux and Mac but work on windows as well.
+This framework primary target Linux and Mac (CoreClr) but work on windows as well.
 Tested on vps and works great.